Lab 3: Debugging and Testing

 1. break on the function in question. run until you hit the breakpoint.

-2. Use next to step through each line of its code, inspecting variables to see where the problem occurs.
+2. Use next to step through each line of its code, using print, info locals, info regs, etc to examine state of variables and registers.

 3. If the next line of code is a call to a subroutine and you suspect the problem could be inside that call, use step to drop down into it.
 If you next through a call and realize that you wish you had used step instead, use run to start over from the beginning and get another chance.